jsaintrocc/myblvmgncube/manual/guide/14-heated-bed-frame.md

     ![](img/14-PlaceBedFrameBlocks.JPG)\
     *fig 14.17*

 14. Using the calipers score the center point of the 173mm extrusion and use it to center the blocks.
-Now you can tighten down the M5 Screw on each block
+Now you can tighten down the M5 screw on each block

     ![](img/14-ScoreCenter.JPG)\
     *fig 14.18*